MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a new partial page for the city population.
+1. Create a new partial page for the city population
-2. Use the partial page using an HTML helper.
+2. Use the partial page using an HTML helper